CakeDC/users/readme.md

 Some application won't need to have registration enable so you can define Users.allowRegistration on bootstrap.php to enable / disable registration.
 By default registration will be enabled.

+## Configuration options

+The configuration settings can be written by using the Configure class.

+	Users.disableDefaultAuth

+Disables/enables the default auth setup that is implemented in the plugins UsersController::_setupAuth()

+	Users.allowRegistration

+Disables/enables the user registration.

+	Users.roles

+Optional array of user roles if you need it.
+This is not activly used by the plugin by default.

+	Users.sendPassword

+Disables/enables the password reset functionality

+	Users.emailConfig

+Email configuration settings array used by this plugin

 ## Requirements ##

 * PHP version: PHP 5.2+